SmiteshP/nvim-navbuddy/README.md

         Operator      = " ",
         TypeParameter = " ",
     },
+    use_default_mappings = true,          -- If set to false, only mappings set -- by user are set.
+Else default -- mappings are used for keys
+                                          -- that are not set by user
     mappings = {
         ["<esc>"] = actions.close,        -- Close and cursor to original location ["q"] = actions.close,